PrazwalR/Decentralized-Voting-Dapp/README.md

-# 🗳️ Decentralized Voting System Using NFTs
+# 🗳️ Decentralized Voting System Using NFTs(in Progress)

 A revolutionary approach to secure, transparent, and tamper-proof elections leveraging blockchain technology and Non-Fungible Tokens (NFTs).
 This decentralized voting system ensures that only verified participants can vote, and every vote is recorded immutably on-chain, guaranteeing integrity without reliance on centralized authorities.